TomJGooding/py-diceware/README.md

 The security of the Diceware method is based on
 "the huge number of combinations that an attacker must search through, even with that knowledge".

+### Passphrase Length

+A six word passphrase is recommended for most users, which is the default for py-diceware if the number of words is not provided.

+For more information about recommended passphrase lengths, refer to the ['How long should my passphrase be?' section on the original Diceware FAQ](https://std.com/%7Ereinhold/dicewarefaq.html#howlong).

+The original Diceware method recommends starting over if the generated passphrase is shorter than 19 characters.
+Because some words on the diceware list are two characters or less, it is possible to generate a very short passphrase.

+Although extremely rare, you should also start over if your passphrase is a recognisable sentence or phrase.

 ### Randomness